gatsbyjs/gatsby/docs/docs/deploying-to-kintohub.md

 2. Create a new service of type **Static Website**.

-3. Grant the permission needed for accessing the repo that we created in the previous step.
+3. Grant the permission needed for accessing the repo that you created in the previous step.
 Or if you prefer not to connect your GitHub account, you may select **Import URL** and provide your access token.

 4. Configure the service.
-Add the build command `yarn && yarn build` This command is actually doing the following:
+Add the build command `yarn && yarn build`.
+This command is actually doing the following:

-   - Install the dependencies
+   - Install the dependencies.
-   - Run the gatsby build
+   - Run `gatsby build`.
-   - Generate the contents to `./public` which is the default value of “Build Output Path”
+   - Put the generated site into the `./public` directory, which is the default value of “Build Output Path”.

 5. Everything is set up, now press the deploy button and wait until deployment is finished.

-6. Once the deployment is finished you can close the release logs, check the **Access tab** and copy the url there.
+6. Once the deployment is finished you can close the release logs, check the **Access tab** and copy the URL there.
 Paste it to the browser and you will see your website is live!

 ### Custom domain

 1. Access the **Domains** tab.
-2. Enter your domain or subdomain you wish to map to your service
+2. Enter your domain or subdomain you wish to map to your service.
-3. Click **Add Domain**
+3. Click **Add Domain**.
-4. Follow the instructions to add a **CNAME** key and value to your DNS host provider
+4. Follow the instructions to add a **CNAME** key and value to your DNS host provider.
-5. Click **OK**
+5. Click **OK**.

 Wait for the certificate to be generated and access your new custom domain.
 Note: your DNS might take some time to update your domain.